Emotional Deprivation: a Lack of Food for Your Soul

 Emotional deprivation transmitted through language

 Sometimes, a word hurts more than a blow or a direct impact to our body.
-Language is a powerful way to communicate emotions and interactions to build healthy, dignified and happy bonds.
+Language is a powerful way to communicate emotions and interactions in order to build healthy, dignified and happy bonds.
 Remember:

 - If our loved ones communicate with us by screaming or are continuously negative, we will experience emotional pain, which has consequences.